Boulder County government offices are closed Monday, May 29, in observance of Memorial Day.

 Become a Breastfeeding Friendly Child Care Provider

-Child care providers can make a big difference in helping a new mother continue to breastfeed when she returns to work.
-Being breastfeeding-friendly can increase the length of time babies are breastfed, leading to better health for baby and mom.
+Childcare providers can make a big difference in helping a new mother continue breastfeeding when she returns to work.
+Being breastfeeding-friendly can increase the length of time babies are breastfed, leading to better health for the baby and mom.

 Trainings